neishm/python-rpn-wheel/README.md

 There is no support for Mac OS X yet.
 I don't have access to a Mac box, and can't find any reliable tools for cross-compiling from Linux.

-This tool will generate wheel files for multiple platforms, but the tool itself is designed to be used on a 64-bit `Ubuntu 14.04` system.
-Other host systems have not been tested yet.